vinimtex/izimanager/README.md

 # izimanager
-A simple test agency manager with JavaFX and Firebase
+A simple test agency manager with JavaFX